Add resources like documents, data, and other content to your workflow workflows. Here’s what you need to know:

 Key Points to Remember

-• Files uploaded directly to an automation stay in that automation only
+• Files uploaded directly to a workflow stay in that workflow only

-• Use global File Storage if you need files available across all automations
+• Use global File Storage if you need files available across all workflows

 • The ”/” command gives you quick access to all your available files